MONA - Museum of Old and New Art at WotToDo.com.au

 In addition to the Museum, the MONA site also includes the Moo Brew microbrewery, Moorilla Refined winery and vineyard, accommodation, restaurant, bars, cellar door, cafe, function centre, museum shop and library; all within a 15 minute-drive or 30-minute fast catamaran from the MONA ferry terminal at Brooke Street Pier, on Hobart’s waterfront.
 Entry to the Museum for interstate and overseas visitors over the age of 18 is $20, concessions are $10.
 Tasmanians get in for free.
 Concession tickets dated on or after 30 April 2012 have increased to $15.

 The Museum also runs the MONA FOMA music and arts festival each summer.
-In its past three years, MOFO curator, Brian Ritchie has put together avant-garde lineups which have featured the likes of Grandmaster Flash (USA), Philip Glass and Nick Cave and the Bad Seeds (AUS).
+In its past four years, MOFO curator, Brian Ritchie has pulled together avant-garde lineups featuring the likes of Grandmaster Flash (USA), Philip Glass and Nick Cave and the Bad Seeds (AUS), Girl Talk (USA) and PJ Harvey (UK).
 Events take place at various venues around Hobart, ensuring that Hobart looks as it should – happily eccentric.
+MONA FOMA 2013 will run from 16-20 January.

 Quick Finder